 (j) Taxes.
 The term AIndemnifiable Tax@ shall mean a Relevant Tax (as such term is defined in the Facility Agreement).

-(k) relating to this Agreement American Arbitration Association, the parties hereby waiving their right, if any, to recover any such damages.
+(k) Arbitration.
+Agreement To Arbitrate: Any claim, counterclaim, demand, cause of action, dispute, and controversy arising out of or Jurisdiction.
+The provisions of Section 13(b) are deleted in their entirety and replaced by the following: AWith respect to any suit, action, claim or proceeding relating to this Agreement (@ProceedingsA), neither party (i) waives any objection which it may have at any time to the laying of venue of any Proceedings brought in any court, (ii) waives any claim that such Proceedings have been brought in an inconvenient forum, or (iii) waives the right to object, with respect to such Proceedings, that a court does not have any jurisdiction over such party. or the relationship established by this Agreement, any provision hereof, the alleged breach thereof, or in any way relating to the subject matter of this Agreement, involving the parties and/or their respective representatives (collectively the AClaims@), even though some or all of such Claims allegedly are extra-contractual in nature, whether such Claims sound in contract, tort, or otherwise, at law or in equity, under state or federal law, whether provided by statute or the common law, for damages or any other relief, shall be resolved by binding arbitration.

+Conduct Of The Arbitration, And Authority Of The Arbitrators: Arbitration shall be governed by the Federal Arbitration Act and conducted in accordance with the Commercial Arbitration Rules of the American Arbitration Association.
+The validity, construction, and interpretation of this agreement to arbitrate, and all procedural aspects of the arbitration conducted pursuant hereto shall be decided by the arbitrators.
+In deciding the substance of the parties= Claims, the arbitrators shall refer to the Governing Law.
+It is agreed that the arbitrators shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances whether or not such damages may be available under state or federal law, or under the Federal Arbitration Act, or under the Commercial Arbitration Rules of the American Arbitration Association, the parties hereby waiving their right, if any, to recover any such damages.

 Forum For The Arbitration And Selection Of Arbitrators: The arbitration proceeding shall be conducted in New York, New York.
 Within thirty days of the notice of initiation of the arbitration procedure, each party shall select one arbitrator.
 The two arbitrators shall select a third arbitrator.
 The third arbitrator shall be a person who has over eight years professional experience in over-the-counter derivative products and who has not previously been employed by either party and does not have a direct or indirect interest in either party or the subject matter of the arbitration.
-While the third arbitrator shall be neutral, the two party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two party-appointed arbitrators or for vacating the arbitrators
+While the third arbitrator shall be neutral, the two party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two party-appointed arbitrators or for vacating the arbitrators= award that either of such arbitrators has past or present minimal relationships with the party that appointed such arbitrator.